Who are the most famous table tennis players in the world? Find out here…

 Famous Chinese Table Tennis Champions

 One of China best table tennis player in the female category is Deng Yaping.
-In her career, she won four Olympic gold medals in 1992 and 1996, and 18 world titles.
+She won four Olympic gold medals in 1992 and 1996, and 18 world titles.

 China dominates the world ranking…